 I found a beautiful blank book at a store in Sandton City, across from my apartment on Oxford Road.
 It was made of handcrafted leather in quire binding: bundles of four sheets of paper folded to form eight leaves, 22 of them sewn together to make 176 lined pages.
 It was very expensive but I didn’t think I’d need more than one.
 It was for a long time the most lovely and pleasing object I possessed.
 It felt good in my hand, a good weight, the leather smooth and rough.
 It was made by L Barker CC, and their place of manufactory was a street address in Selby.
 It was so beautiful and strong and so obviously made to last forever that it forced me to take seriously the words I wrote in it.

+One rule of thumb with journals: the unhappier I am, the more I write in them.
 It took a year to fill the first one, and by that time the relationship had ended and I was moving out.
-It took three months to finish the second one.
+It took three months to fill the second one.

 Every December in the week before New Year I reread the journals to remind myself what I thought about the year while it was happening.
 Sometimes I go back and read journals from previous years or long ago and startle myself with things I’d forgotten: how much I could drink without dying when I was 33, for instance, or how often I have exactly the same thought and think I’m having it for the first time.
 Sometimes I’m embarrassed for myself and sometimes I’m proud; it’s like a geologic record of small tectonic shifts and sudden cataclysmic lurches, a real-time account of a fool learning lessons, feeling them on the skin, having to learn them and forget them again but gradually growing.
 The pages are a trail of breadcrumbs leading through a dark forest to now.